ResearchObject/ro2019/index.md

 Submissions are welcome for ~~**Short articles** (about 4-8 pages), **Abstracts** for oral communication (1-2 pages) and~~ **Poster and demo abstracts** (1-2 pages)

-RO2019 encourages _open peer review_, and recommend that reviewers are named and attributed; however reviewers may be anonymous if so desired.
+RO2019 encourages [open peer review](/ro2019/reviews/), and recommend that reviewers are named and attributed; however reviewers may be anonymous if so desired.

 Please see our [submission guide](submitting) for details, then either: